k-mccoy11/deploy-active-directory/README.md

 <p>
 </p>
 <p>
-We have to join Client-1 to the domain in order to do so navigate to your system settings and go to about.
-Off to the right select rename this pc (advanced).
-From there select to change the domain.
-Enter "mydomain.com" after that enter your credentials from mydomain.com\labuser.
-Your computer will restart and then client-1 will be a part of mydomain.com
+We have to join Client-1 to the domain to do so, navigate to your system settings and go to about.
+Off to the right, select rename this pc (advanced).
+From there, select to change the domain.
+Enter "mydomain.com" After that, enter your credentials from mydomain.com\Teach.
+Your computer will restart, and then device-1 will be a part of mydomain.com
 </p>
 <br />
 <p>